pmcau/AustralianProtectiveMarkings/readme.md

 The model for handling a protective marking is `AustralianProtectiveMarkings.ProtectiveMarking`.

+The `ProtectiveMarking` class structure is desisg to be serialization friendly.
+So it can be used as part of data contracts.

 All string members follow the convention of:

  * Max 128 characters